DBE compliance for transit

 The goal is for DBE participation on contracts assisted by the Federal Transit Administration awarded by WisDOT and its subrecipients.

-The proposed goal and its rationale are available for public review, inspection, and public comment during normal business hours until Wednesday, July 13, 2022.
-The final FFY 2023-2025 WisDOT transit DBE goal will be submitted to the Federal Transit Administration by August 1, 2022.
+WisDOT followed its public participation and public notice procedures to provide the opportunity for public comment.
+The final FFY 2023-2025 WisDOT transit proposed DBE goal was submitted to the Federal Transit Administration on August 1, 2022.

 Procurement process